 All About the Looks

 The main physical difference is the tail, or lack thereof.
-Gerbils have a long furry tail with a tuft of hair at the end, and hamsters have none.
+Pet gerbils have a long tails with a tuft of hair at the end, and hamsters have none.

 You'll also notice that gerbils have large back feet, and tend to stand up and crouch when they're not running around.
 Hamsters have short stocky legs that prevent them from standing up straight.